kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 ## Allow the new user to use the `sudo` command:

+1. Install `sudo`

         pacman -S sudo

+1. Allow the user to use `sudo` command

         visudo

-	# Find this line:
+1. Find this line:

         ## Uncomment to allow members of group wheel to execute any command
         # %wheel ALL=(ALL) ALL

-	# and change it - uncomment the wheel line and require the root password:
+1. Change it by uncommenting the `wheel` line and require the root password:

 		## Uncomment to allow members of group wheel to execute any command
 		%wheel ALL=(ALL) ALL
 		Defaults rootpw
                 Defaults timestamp_timeout=180

-This will allow for the new user to use the "sudo" command but not with the user password!
+This will allow for the new user to use the `sudo` command but not with the user password!
 Instead, the root password will be required.
+The root password will be valid for `180` minutes.

 Save and exit